petersbingham/reskit/examples/readme.txt

+1: Install reskit and all of the dependencies (see README.md).
+2: Run the activate script (see README.md).
-After you have installed reskit and all of its dependencies (see README.md) type at a command prompt in this directory:
+3: Type at a command prompt in this directory:

 python reskit_examples.py system output_produced N
 where: